mikeninerbravog/cloudless-aws-simulation/README.md

 ## 👨‍🏫 About the Author

 **Mike Niner Bravog**
-Veteran sysadmin turned DevOps sensei.
+Veteran sysadmin turned DevOps practitioner.

 Builder of tools, breaker of myths.

 Teaching infrastructure clarity — one shell script at a time.

 ---